This blog may contain affiliate links. Read our disclosure policy for more info.

 Regarding the accommodations at Origins, they have luxury lodges and villas that can sleep three guests and six guests respectively.
 The common in-room amenities include free WiFi, a coffee maker, a hairdryer, a safe, and binoculars.
 I have to give a special mention to the fire-heated jacuzzi – this is a nice little luxury to enjoy after a busy day exploring!

 Each room also offers a 180-degree view of the property, volcanoes, and Nicaragua Lake.
 Additionally, villas have fully-equipped kitchens with top-of-the-line appliances.
-Rates for staying in one luxury lodge start at $1,047 USD per night, while it’s $2,872 USD per night for villas.
+Rates for staying in one luxury lodge start at $804 USD per night, while it’s $3,872 USD per night for 3-bedroom villas.

 The restaurant at Origins specializes in luxurious cuisine and also features an array of cocktails, wines, and alcoholic beverages.
 Everything tastes so fresh thanks to all the ingredients grown in the nearby garden!
 While it’s a great place to grab a meal on your own, it’s also a nice setting for events like weddings or conferences.